Cambrian News: 1880-2006

 After 146 years as a broadsheet, the paper transformed to a tabloid format in 2006.

-Today
+2010-present

-As of January 2010, the Cambrian News was the second largest newspaper in Wales, claiming a circulation of 24,000 copies in six regional editorial versions, and 60,000 weekly readers.
+As of January 2010, the Cambrian News was the second largest newspaper in Wales, with a circulation of 24,000 copies in six regional editorial versions and 60,000 weekly readers.
 The circulation area of mid, west and north Wales covered 3000 mi2.

 The paper publishes editions in Bala, Criccieth, Dolgellau, Machynlleth, Porthmadog, Pwllheli, Tywyn, the entirety of Ceredigion and parts of north Carmarthenshire and Pembrokeshire.
-It maintains offices in Aberystwyth and Porthmadog, having closed its Lampeter office in October 2008.
-The Aberystwyth head office was originally based in Bridge Street, before moving to Terrace Road, and Grays Inn Road.
-It is now produced from a unit in the town's Science Park.
+It has offices in Aberystwyth and Porthmadog.

 In April 2010, all the weekly editions of Cambrian News became available to view as an online digital newspaper on a subscription basis.

 Cambrian News Ltd also publishes the Pembrokeshire weekly paper The County Echo and the seasonal Holidaymaker magazine.